 Payed vs Paid

+The difference between payed and paid has to do with the acceptance of the word, as well as the meaning of each word.
 We all know the word paid, which is used to refer to receiving or giving money in exchange for a product or service.
-Paid is, in fact, past tense of a verb ‘pay’.
+Paid is, in fact, the past tense of the verb ‘pay.’
 However, some people use another spelling in place of paid and believe it to be correct.
-Yes, despite not being included in dictionaries of the world, some use the word ‘payed’ instead of ‘paid’.
+Yes, despite not being included in dictionaries of the world, some use the word payed instead of paid.
 Are these two separate and distinct words or just naiveté of people whose first language is not English?
 Let us take a closer look.

 What is the difference between Payed and Paid?